Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 I am currently working on implementing a simple generalized Tic-Tac-Toe game on a board of arbitrary size (so that there are relatively small amount of implementation details) using (1) Evolutionary algorithms: (a) Brute Force Minmax search of the game tree; (b) Alpha-Beta Pruning of the game tree; (2) Reinforcement learning based on a learned value function.
 The main file is TicTacToe.java.

-Current status: The minmax search is working.
-As expected it is terribly inefficient and cannot handle larger than a 3x4 board.
+Current status: The naive minmax search is working.
+As expected, it is terribly inefficient and cannot handle larger than a 3x4 board.
 Next I will try to speed up the naive recursion by hashing the game configurations so that no reexploration is necessary.